 Using the OptiX API for ray tracing is a multi-step process.
-First, the developer defines the ray generation program.
-Will the rays be shot from the ‘camera’ parallel to each other?
+First, the developer defines the ray-generation program.
+Will the rays be shot from the "camera" parallel to each other?
 In a linear perspective?
 Then, other things that the programmer can define are:

-Ray-Generation Programs: The first or primary ray sent out on a ray path uses the ray-generation program.
+Ray-generation programs: The first or primary ray sent out on a ray path uses the ray-generation program.
 This user-defined program traces the ray through the scene, writing results from the trace into an output buffer.

-Intersection and Bounding Box Programs: A bounding box program calculates bounding boxes for custom primitives such as spheres or curves.
+Intersection and bounding-box programs: A bounding box program calculates bounding boxes for custom primitives such as spheres or curves.
 This helps the intersection program return true or false based on whether a ray intersects the object.

-Any-hit or closest-hit programs may be left unbound; for example, an opaque material may only require a program for shadow rays because finding any intersection between a light and a shading point is sufficient to determine that the point is in shadow.
+Any-hit or closest-hit programs can be left unbound; for example, an opaque material may only require a program for shadow rays because finding any intersection between a light and a shading point is sufficient to determine that the point is in shadow.

 OptiX runs on several NVIDIA GPUs, but informal user tests have suggested it performs best on a Volta GPU.
 With NVIDIA Volta GPUs and RTX ray tracing technology, developers can achieve real-time, cinematic-quality rendering with lifelike lighting and materials in interactive applications.